 So what makes organic eggs different to free-range?

 There are five key differences between organic and free-range standards.
-Soil Association standards cover:
+Soil Association's organic standards cover:

-Having fewer birds encourages better outdoor range use and makes it easier to manage bird welfare on an individual level, which helps to ensure the birds are kept to the highest standards of welfare.
+Having fewer birds encourages more use of the birds' outdoor range, and makes it easier to take care of animals on an individual level, ensuring the birds are kept to the highest standards of welfare.

 In general, a smaller proportion of birds tend to go outside when kept in larger flocks.
-Organic farms certified by the Soil Association also have to provide more pop holes (exits from the hen house) than 'free-range' farms do, to encourage chickens to get out onto their range as much as possible.
+Organic farms certified by the Soil Association have to provide more pop holes (exits from the hen house) than 'free-range' farms do, to encourage chickens to get out onto their range as much as possible.

 Range size and quality:

 Soil Association organic standards also require that laying hens have access to a much larger outdoor range than EU organic standards and free-range standards.

 This means under Soil Association standards each hen is allowed a minimum of 10 square metres of space outside, compared to 4 square meters for hens reared to EU organic and free-range standards.

 One other way that Soil Association organic standards differ to any other type of laying hen system, is that certified farmers must give hens access to the outdoors at 12 weeks – a much younger age than free-range systems.

 Hens are initially fearful of novel environments such as the outdoor range, so by giving them access from an early age, farmers encourage a more free-range life for the hens.

 The range itself must be rested for at least 9 months between flocks to allow vegetation to grow back and prevent the build-up of disease in the soil.